Sweden and the euro: 2009 European elections

 Yes to the euro slogan: part of the 2009 European Parliament election campaign.

 During the election campaign for the 2009 European Parliament elections, the Liberal People's Party and Christian Democrats expressed interest in holding a second referendum on euro adoption.
 However, the Moderate Party and Centre Party thought that the time was ill-chosen.

 2014 European elections

 During the election campaign for the 2014 European Parliament elections, the Moderate Party continued its support for euro adoption, but with no new referendum envisioned until there was stable support in favour in opinion polls.

 Growing support since 2023

-As a result of an increase in support in recent opinion polls and the twentieth anniversary of the first euro referendum in Sweden, the question about organizing a second euro referendum received renewed attention in September 2023; although only one of the Swedish parliamentary parties (Liberalerna) opted to push for introducing the euro as swiftly as possible, while the Centerpartiet opted to open up an investigation into the pros and cons.
+As a result of an increase in support in recent opinion polls and the twentieth anniversary of the first euro referendum in Sweden, the question about organizing a second euro referendum received renewed attention in September 2023; although only one of the Swedish parliamentary parties (the Liberals) opted to push for introducing the euro as swiftly as possible, while the Centre Party opted to open up an investigation into the pros and cons.
+In October 2025 the governing Moderate Party expressed interest in, once again, investigating euro adoption in Sweden.
+The party stated that a new investigation should pay greater attention to the geopolitical implications of joining the eurozone Minister of finance Elisabeth Svantesson later stated that euro adoption would not happen in the near future.
+The Christian Democrats have also welcomed a renewed investigation of the pros and cons of euro adoption.

+In January 2026, Svantesson announced that the Moderate Party would appoint a commission to weigh the pros and cons of joining the euro if the party remains in power after the September parliamentary election.